 Which, I realize isn’t helpful at all.
 There is no shame in asking your doctor how long they think it will take (believe me, they have an educated guess), or asking your nurse once you’re in labor (it’s hard to tell until you’re in active labor and actually changing your cervix).

 AND, finally — I am a big fan of letting mother nature take the lead and going into labor on your own.
-If you can avoid an induction I would recommend that if at all possible.
-But, sometimes it isn’t, so hopefully this article gave you some good info as well!
+If you can avoid an induction I would recommend that if at all possible, mostly because of the length of time that an induction on a an un-ready cervix can take.
+But, sometimes you can’t avoid it, so hopefully this article gave you some good info as well!

 I know this all seems very complicated, but it really isn’t.
-Let me simplify it for you in Inductions Made Easy!
+Let me help simplify it for you in The Online Prenatal Class for Couples.
+In just a few hours I can have you totally prepared for birth.

 - About the Author